antongolub/misc/packages/topoconfig/extends/README.md

 ```

 ### cosmiconfig
 Definitely yes!
-You can use it to load configs from various formats:
+You can use it to [find and load configs](https://github.com/cosmiconfig/cosmiconfig) in various ways:
 ```ts
 const raw = {
   a: 'a',